KureneAmy/PARIS-processing-pipeline/README.md

         --sjdbGTFfile gencode.v48.basic.annotation.gtf
       ```

-5.  **Data Preparation**: Download raw FASTQ data from SRA database.
+5.  **Data Preparation**: The test data run by this pipeline is from SRR2814763 in the SRA database.
+Download raw FASTQ data from SRA database.

       ```bash
       mkdir -p data/samples